Medical Properties Trust: A Government-Backed 6.15% Yield

 How should an investor think about the difference between putting money in a one year treasury at 0.11% versus MPW at 6.15%?
 The yields are effectively both government backstopped.
 The risk is all beta: Will stock volatility mean losing some principal between now and one year from now?

-There is a 6% buffer built into the answer to that question because of MPW's current 6.04% yield.
+There is a 6% buffer built into the answer to that question because of MPW's current 6.04% yield differential.
 For the sake of discussion, let's pretend the earnings yield does not matter to a one year investor (FFO of at least $1.65 means the real equity yield is much higher) and focus on the dividend yield.

-The stock could lose 6.04% between now and March 27th, 2021 and an investor would still get their principal back.
-A two year investor looking at the 0.25% yield on the 2-year treasury could see a loss of 11.8% in an MPW investment between now and March 27th, 2022 and still get their principal back.
+The stock could lose 6.04% between now and March 27th, 2021 and an investor would still get their principal back plus yield equivalent to the one year treasury.
+A two year investor looking at the 0.25% yield on the 2-year treasury could see a loss of 11.8% in an MPW investment between now and March 27th, 2022 and still get their principal back plus yield equivalent to a two year treasury.

 Unlike a treasury, MPW will have at least one more dividend raise this year, increasing the return.
 Management also stated at the beginning of the year they target growing the business again with at least $3B of acquisitions this year.
 With interest rates even lower than they were last year, those acquisitions may be even more profitable than they expected.
+The current yield is higher than it was when they closed their last deals last year, but still in the range where their 8 and 9 percent cap rates plus their 3% cost of debt allows for profitable acquisitions.

 These factors make MPW an attractive combination of very safe yield with upside risk even in a down market or economy.
 It has a chance to demonstrate non-correlated market behavior, which will make it appropriate for many institutional investors who are picking through the wreckage of their portfolios.